Allergy and Immunology Fellowship

 Icahn School of Medicine Fellowship Training Program in Allergy and Immunology is based in the Division of Clinical Immunology (Department of Medicine) and the Division of Pediatric Allergy and Immunology (Department of Pediatrics).
-The Training Program is conducted exclusively at The Mount Sinai Hospital, and provides exposure to both adult and pediatric allergic and immunologic disorders.
-The Program offers three-year fellowships, resulting in eligibility for the American Board of Allergy and Immunology.
-The Program currently supports three to six fellows and is open to candidates trained in either pediatrics or internal medicine.
+The Training Program is conducted at the Mount Sinai Medical Center, and provides exposure to both adult and pediatric allergic and immunologic disorders.
+The Program offers two and three-year fellowships, resulting in eligibility for the American Board of Allergy and Immunology.
+The Program currently supports six to eight fellows and is open to candidates trained in internal medicine, pediatrics, or medicine/pediatrics.